The longest known tails of ram-pressure-stripped star-forming galaxies are caused by an intracluster medium shock in Abell 1367: Introduction

 In addition to the radio relic, the cluster hosts further complex and peculiar radio sources, likely connected to the ongoing merger.
-Among them is the radio galaxy 3C\,264 in the east of the cluster which shows a prominent head-tail morphology \citep{Gavazzi1978WesterborkSurveyClusters}.
-The cluster also hosts a number of star-forming (SF) galaxies that are known to be undergoing RPS, as evident by tails in the radio continuum and at other wavelengths.
+Among them is the radio galaxy 3C\,264 in the east of the cluster, which shows a prominent head-tail morphology \citep{Gavazzi1978WesterborkSurveyClusters}.
+The cluster also hosts a number of star-forming (SF) galaxies that are known to be undergoing RPS, as is evident by tails in the radio continuum and at other wavelengths.
 Three of them are located in the vicinity of the relic.
 The most spectacular case is the galaxy UGC\,6697, a starburst galaxy that was the first case of the detection of an RPS tail behind a SF galaxy \citep{Gavazzi1978WesterborkSurveyClusters,Gavazzi198750KPCRadio}.
 The extent of the tail is reported to be $\sim30$\,kpc at 1.5\,GHz \citep{Gavazzi1995peculariA1367}.
-It is coincident with a 120\,kpc long tail of hot gas traced in the X-rays \citep{Sun2022}, a tail of ionized gas which shows an extent of 100\,kpc in MUSE observations \citep{Consolandi2017UGC6697} and an \hi{}-tail of at least 70\,kpc \citep[e.g.][]{Scott2010ProbingEvolutionaryMechanisms}.
-The further two galaxies in the relic region, CGCG\,097-079 and CGCG\,097-073, hereafter referred to as C\,079 and C\,073, also show remarkably long radio and H$\alpha$ tails \citep{Gavazzi1978WesterborkSurveyClusters,Gavazzi1995peculariA1367,Roberts2021LoTSSJellyfishGalaxies}.
+It is coincident with a 120\,kpc long tail of hot gas traced in the X-rays \citep{Sun2022}, a tail of ionized gas that shows an extent of 100\,kpc in MUSE observations \citep{Consolandi2017UGC6697} and an \hi{}-tail of at least 70\,kpc \citep[e.g.,][]{Scott2010ProbingEvolutionaryMechanisms}.
+The other two galaxies in the relic region, CGCG\,097-079 and CGCG\,097-073, hereafter referred to as C\,079 and C\,073, also show remarkably long radio and H$\alpha$ tails \citep{Gavazzi1978WesterborkSurveyClusters,Gavazzi1995peculariA1367,Roberts2021LoTSSJellyfishGalaxies}.

-The complex including the three tailed galaxies and the radio relic in A1367 is a tentative example of a direct interaction between a large-scale ICM shock and RPS of SF-galaxies.
-The three highly peculiar SF-galaxies show long multi-wavelength tails with a similar orientation (their position angles are within $40^\circ$), their tails are mostly in the propagation direction of the shock and they are starburst galaxies, with strong star formation taking place in particular at their leading edge \citep{Consolandi2017UGC6697,Pedrini2022MUSESneaksPeek}.
+The complex including the three tailed galaxies and the radio relic in A1367 is a tentative example of a direct interaction between a large-scale ICM shock and RPS of SF galaxies.
+The three highly peculiar SF galaxies show long multiwavelength tails with a similar orientation (their position angles are within $40^\circ$).
+Their tails are mostly in the propagation direction of the shock and they are starburst galaxies, with strong star formation taking place in particular at their leading edge \citep{Consolandi2017UGC6697,Pedrini2022MUSESneaksPeek}.
 This makes the scenario of an interaction highly plausible.